SciRuby/sciruby.com/source/_posts/2018-05-03-business-intelligence-with-daru.markdown

 #### What is Business Intelligence?

-Business Intelligence is nothing but a way how business firms get smarter, smarter by analyzing information which concerns them. *“If you torture the data long enough, Nature will confess,”* said 1991 Nobel-winning economist Ronald Coase.
+Business Intelligence is nothing but a way how business firms get smarter, smarter by analyzing information which concerns them. *“If you torture the data long enough, Nature will confess.”* said 1991 Nobel-winning economist Ronald Coase.
 BI helps easily achieve this lofty goal.
 Companies design strategies by figuring out bottlenecks from the data they have using BI.

 #### BI with Ruby